stevegsax/intake-document/README.md

   - Paragraphs
   - Lists (ordered and unordered)
   - Tables with headers and data
-- Returns results in clean markdown format for easy parsing and rendering
+- The Mistral API returns results in clean markdown format for easy parsing and rendering
 - Handles complex layouts including multi-column text and mixed content
 - Maintains non-text images as references that can be downloaded separately

 ## Installation